 6.2.
 How SME needs are identified

 6.2.1.
-DPA Research
+DPA Research on awareness

 A specific question was put to DPAs as to whether they collected data on levels of GDPR awareness among SMEs.
-The majority of DPAs do not conduct specific research aimed at gathering data on SME awareness of the GDPR.
-In the smaller number of cases where specific research had been undertaken, it was common for the DPA to mention that the research had been undertaken around the date of May 2018 when the GDPR was coming into force.
+The majority of interviewed DPAs do not conduct specific research aimed at gathering data on SME awareness of the GDPR.
+In the smaller number of cases where specific research concerning awareness had been undertaken, it was common for the DPA to mention that the research had been undertaken around the date of May 2018 when the GDPR was coming into force.
 Some level of awareness was presented by SMEs but without distinguishing general awareness about the existence of the GDPR and awareness in terms of understanding the content of the GDPR, quantifying general awareness levels is difficult.

 More helpfully perhaps, one DPA provided information on two surveys designed to map SME progress.
 The first survey was conducted in May 2017 and the second approximately one year later in 2018.
 The survey showed a “two-fold increase” in awareness among SMEs over the one-year period.
 The survey enquired whether SMEs could name three changes implemented by the GDPR for their organisation as well as knowledge of penalties for failure to comply with the GDPR.
 The surveys reported a 24% increase in both these areas: in 2018 30% of SMEs could name three changes compared with 6% in 2017, and in 2018 65% of SMEs were aware of the penalties imposed by the GDPR compared with 41% in 2017.
-The DPA reports “significant investment in awareness raising of the GDPR” over a two year period with one activity including a dedicated website specifically designed for SMEs and public sector organisations.
+The DPA reported “significant investment in awareness raising of the GDPR” over a two-year period with one activity including a dedicated website specifically designed for SMEs and public sector organisations.
 Perhaps unsurprisingly, there appeared to be some correlation between the DPAs that have conducted research into SME awareness of the GDPR and higher levels of confidence in terms of understanding what these needs were.

 6.2.2.
-Personal Interaction
+Personal interaction

 Interviewees/respondents pointed to a variety of other ways in which they became aware of the needs of SMEs concerning the GDPR.
-While consultation feedback provided by SME representative bodies was mentioned, it appeared that the one-to-one interaction that a DPA has with an individual SME in a consultation or advisory context provided DPAs with the most substantial benefit in terms of understanding the needs of SMEs.
-Such interactions occur through established engagement channels such as the public-facing hotline or helpdesk service, or other consultation and advisory services.
+While consultation feedback provided by SME representative bodies was mentioned, it appeared that the one-to-one interaction that a DPA has with individual SME representatives in a consultation or advisory context provided DPAs with the most substantial benefit in terms of understanding the needs of SMEs.
+Such interactions occur through established engagement channels such as the public-facing hotline or helpdesk service, participation and presentations at events organised by third parties or other consultation and advisory services.
 In these contexts, individual SMEs were approaching DPAs with very practical questions that required specific answers.

 Individual comments made by various DPAs which appear more context specific also help to highlight some other ways in which DPAs can engage at a personal level with SMEs.
 For example, one DPA described their perception that an increased number of SMEs are identifying DPOs who - in the case of that member state - were in turn using the specific DPA administered ‘DPO hotline’ service.
 Furthermore, it was separately mentioned that the reporting obligations to notify DPAs when a DPO is appointed also provide DPAs with some basic awareness of SME activity.